sniedbalski/GReXData/README.md

 traces[:,i] gives ith trace in the format (# samples, 700)

 For our data, we only use the 'WRITE' trace, so traces.shape --> (# samples, 1, 700)

+To generate the quartiles, use: np.quantile(data, .25, axis=0)
+np.quantile(data, .75, axis=0)
+To get the first and third quartiles respectively